Find free legal aid and services in Ohio.

 - Public benefits, including Medicaid, Social Security/SSI, and programs that the state of Ohio administers.

-Providing support for housing issues, and reducing homelessness, is a major focus.
-Too many families in Ohio face evictions or foreclosure and they need advice in how to proceed.
+Providing free legal support for housing issues in Ohio, and reducing homelessness, is a major focus.
+Too many low-income families in Ohio face evictions or foreclosure and they need advice in how to proceed.
 Free legal aid may be offered to residents facing these challenges.

 Attorneys may assist with preventing evictions, addressing foreclosure notices, or stopping utility disconnections.
 All of those can lead to homelessness.
 The law firms can also help with other civil cases such as Landlord/Tenant mediations and stopping evictions. they can represent the tenant in housing court as well.